oraclemaster/gettingAndCleaningData/README.md

 In this repository you find:

-README.md (this file): explains how the the scripts work.
+README.md (this file): describes the project and explains how the the scripts work.

-CodeBook.txt: a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data.
+CodeBook.txt: a code book that describes the variables.
+For the codebook, I follow the format of the codebook in Quiz 1 question 1 (https://d396qusza40orc.cloudfront.net/getdata%2Fdata%2FPUMSDataDict06.pdf)

-run_analysys.R the R script explained before
+run_analysys.R: the R script explained before

-tidyDataStep.txt the final tidy data set
+tidyDataStep.txt: the final tidy data set

 ### The script run_analysis.R did it with this steps: